fuse-box/fuse-box/docs/plugin-api.md

 ### test [RegExp]

 Defining `test` will filter files into your plugin.
 For example `\.js$` If specified you plugin's `transform` will get triggered upon transformation.
 It's optional.
+Experiment with [regex101](http://regex101.com/) to see it will match.

 ### dependencies